kaviankarimzadeh/k8s-single-master-terraform-ansible-hetzner/README.md

 ```
-Deploy a Kubernetes HA (multi-masters) Cluster using Terraform/Ansible on Alma Linux/Rocky OS - (Hetzner)
+Deploy a Single Master Kubernetes Cluster using Terraform/Ansible on Alma Linux/Rocky OS - (Hetzner)
 ```

 ```